 In relation \eqref{JE} we have two discrete parameters $\ve, \lambda=0,\frac{1}{2}$.
-If $L$ is an integer, then one has $\ve=\lambda$, if $L$ is a half-integer, then $\ve\neq \lambda$.
-Again, without loss of generality we can assume that $n_k, m_k\in\Z$, i.e. $\ve=0$, and then $\lambda=0$ for integer $L$, whereas $\lambda=\frac{1}{2}$ for half-integer $L$.
-We conclude that both branches of the function $\mathcal{E}_{cr}$ are related to $\mathcal{J}_{cr}$ and thus together they provide in a rather intricate way a new unexpected integral representation of the $6j$-symbols for group $SL(2,\C)$ which is structurally different from the Mellin-Barnes representation derived in \cite{Derkachev:2019bcl,Ismag2}.
+If $L$ is an integer, then $\ve=\lambda$, and if $L$ is a half-integer, then $\ve\neq \lambda$.
+Again, without loss of generality, we can assume that $n_k, m_k\in\Z$, i.e. $\ve=0$, and then $\lambda=0$ for integer $L$, whereas $\lambda=\frac{1}{2}$ for half-integer $L$.
+We conclude that both branches of the function $\mathcal{E}_{cr}$ are related to $\mathcal{J}_{cr}$ and thus together they provide, in a rather intricate way, a new unexpected integral representation of the $6j$-symbols for the $SL(2,\C)$ group, a representation structurally different from the Mellin-Barnes representation derived in \cite{Derkachev:2019bcl,Ismag2}.